White House taps populist message as Biden pushes $3.5T plan

 “We face a fundamental choice in America right now as we rebuild our economy: this time, will everyone get in on the deal?” the memo says.
 “The time is now.
 We have to meet the needs in front of us.
 Not tomorrow, not months from now, not next year.
 Right now.”

-The urgent appeal comes at a crucial time, with House and Senate lawmakers assembling the package by a Sept.
-15 deadline for drafting legislation.
+The urgent appeal comes at a crucial time, with House and Senate Democrats hoping to assemble the package by a self-imposed Sept.
+15 deadline.
 It also comes as Biden seeks to refocus on his core campaign promises after a brutal summer, punctuated by spiking COVID-19 cases and the deadly evacuations and withdrawal from Afghanistan.

+Illustrating Democrats' ambition as well as the challenges they face, House Ways and Means Chairman Richard Neal released part of his panel's portion of the bill Tuesday.

+The Massachusetts Democrat proposed creating a new paid family and medical leave program for workers that is more generous than Biden's own plan and expanding Medicare to provide dental, vision and hearing benefits.

 Inside the White House, September is seen as a crucial month to make gains on Biden's agenda.
 In speeches and travel, the president is expected to take a more aggressively populist tone as he rallies support for the plan.

-With work underway on legislation, Democrats have a precarious path to accomplishing Biden's big goals in the narrowly divided Congress.
-Essentially, all lawmakers in the House and Senate must be on board for the package to pass over unified Republican opposition.

-But approval is not guaranteed as Democrats work to fundamentally reorder aspects of the U.S. economy and its governmental support systems.
-The legislative package aims to hike taxes on corporations and the wealthy to help Americans pay for child care, health care and many other domestic needs.
+Congressional approval is not guaranteed as Democrats work to fundamentally reorder aspects of the U.S. economy and its governmental support systems.

 Democrats are already preparing for an onslaught of attacks over what Republicans call Biden's big tax and spending plans, as the GOP tries to wrest control of Congress by winning House and Senate seats in next year's midterm elections.